dschuurman/pi-home/README.md

 can bind to an outlet or bulb so that it can be controlled directly by the switch.
 This can be configured in the Zigbee2MQTT web frontend using the `bind` tab shown in the device view.
 For example, to control a device like a bulb or an outlet with a switch, bind the switch to the corresponding device.
-Home-sense can control lights and outlets at preset times, but binding a switch enables the device to be manually controlled as well.
+Pi-Home can control lights and outlets at preset times, but binding a switch enables the device to be manually controlled as well.

 ## Notes on Controlling Zigbee devices over MQTT